 Having all of this content available at your fingertips (literally!) means that wherever your audience wants to go, you can join them.
 Imagine you have prepared a series of short presentation snippets based around a set of value messages, such as cost saving, productivity, or flexibility, and your prospect tells you that they’re under real budgetary pressure.
 You can jump to the appropriate (cost) snippet and tell them things that they care about.

-The article is about six vital iPad apps, and I’ve cheated a bit by offering some alternatives, so it’s up to at least eight so far!
+The article is about six vital iPad apps for sales presentations, and I’ve cheated a bit by offering some alternatives, so it’s up to at least eight so far!
 This next bit is really cheating.
 Sorry.
 There are a couple of different approaches to take, but Box, Dropbox, Google Drive, or any of the other similar services provide great apps allowing you to store pretty much any file, of any size and access it when you need it.
 The neat thing about most of them, as cloud-based content solutions, is that you can access your content from any device, anywhere, which is great when you’re on the road.
 However, you can also download the content for off-line access.
 This means that they really can be a single source for all content whether you’re online or not.

 It is a bit of a cheat not recommending just one of these, but most companies have an account with one of them, so the decision may have been made for you.
 The key thing is, try to make use of them to pull in lots of different content as part of your conversation.

 Planning conversations: MindManager